jelster/space-truckers/design/game-design-specs.md

 Purchases used during planning phase:

-* Space Guard survey data
+* Space Guard survey data that displays known static hazards and obstacles along the haul's flight path
-* Intel gathering
+* Intel gathering - a.k.a. drinking in a known pirate bar to pick up gossip - can potentially warn of - and ward off -  pirates hiding in ambush
-* Set up haul as a smuggling run - an off-the-books operation
+* Set up haul as a smuggling run - an off-the-books operation that renders pirates neutral towards the haul, but turns space-police instantly suspicious.
+When encountered, space-police may not fall for your deceptions and decide to impound some or all of your cargo!

 Purchases applied towards future phases:

-* Mass driver usage
+* Mass driver usage factor deends on
   * number of pods
-  * max acceleration (&Delta;V)
+  * max acceleration (&Delta;V) chosen
 * (optional) Space-truck lease/rental.
 A space-truck can be given responsibility of a certain number of freight pods, which they are then able to take with them to arbitrary destinations after the initial mass driver launch.
 * (optional) Space-truck fuel.
 How much &Delta;V to load into space-trucks guiding the cargo
+* (optional) Transit insurance that pays out a percentage of losses to the player.
+Requires a non-refundable deposit to secure, but can help reduce risk and lets a player hedge their bets

 ### Phase three: Launch and hit the road